Trump signs autism legislation into law providing $1.8B in research funding

-The CDC says nearly 1 in 59 children of all racial, ethnic, and socioeconomic groups has been identified with autism spectrum disorder, or (ASD).
-They have looked at the continents of Europe, North America and Asia and say people with ASD with have been identified with an "average prevalence" between 1-2 percent.
+The CDC says nearly 1 in 59 children of all racial, ethnic, and socioeconomic groups have been identified with autism spectrum disorder, or (ASD).
+It has looked at the continents of Europe, North America and Asia and says people with ASD have been identified with an "average prevalence" between 1-2 percent.

 The bill, sponsored by House Representatives Chris Smith, a Republican from New Jersey, and Democratic House Representative Mike Doyle of Pennsylvania is expected to be a big step for autism research.